sixelasacul/tft-double-up-companion/README.md

 - larger champion list item
 - champion grid selected style

-- search space for multiple terms
-  - and/or? based on champion or traits? or using characters?
-  - fuse.js
-  - 2 searches: champions vs traits?

 - update colors

 - add a quick about page, to state that it's using some riot assets through community dragon